cross-bound/PurplePDK/README.md

 Purple PDK is a redesign of the [Original FreePDK](https://free-pdk.github.io/) and FreePDK_lite programmers.
 It was a challange to myself and practice PCB design.
 It was tested with the Padauk PFS-154.
 Should work with the all other MCU's that are supported by the original FreePDK programmer.

 The board is a 4 layer board with the two inner layers being solid ground planes.
-The size of the PCB is such that it can be ordered unassambled from JLCPCB for $2 (at the time of this writing.
+The size of the PCB is small enough that it can be ordered unassambled from JLCPCB for $2 (at the time of this writing.
 With purple solder mask and order number removed it's around $8 for 5 boards).

 Oscillator was updated to a Ceramic SMD type.
 The mircoUSB port was changed to Type-C.